learn-co-curriculum/java-string-format/README.md

 An ice cream cone costs $2.990000
 ```

-As we can see with `string2`, we can actually have multiple conversion
+As we can see with `string2`, we have multiple conversion characters.
+Since we
-characters within a `String`!
-When we do, we need to make sure we specify the
-appropriate number of object parameters afterwards.
-In this example, since we
-had a string conversion character and an integer conversion character, we need
+have a string conversion character `%s` and an integer conversion character `%d`, we need
 to provide both a `String` and an `Integer` as parameters in the `format()`
-method!
-Order is important, so we should always make sure that the following
-object parameters are in the same order as their correlating conversion
-character appears.
+method.

 With `string3`, we see that we are going to print out a floating-point number,
 so we use the `%f` character.
 Except, when we print `string3` to the console,